leasual/M-MVP-AndroidStudio/README.md

 ### Installation

 ### Clone this repository to the following directory depending on your machine:
+#### copy MVVM-MVP-Activity, MVVM-MVP-Fragment, MVVM-MVP-Init three folders to:
 ### MacOS
 #### /Applications/Android Studio.app/Contents/plugins/android/lib/templates/activities/